Nginx Commands You Should Know

 nginx: the configuration file /etc/nginx/nginx.conf syntax is ok nginx: configuration file /etc/nginx/nginx.conf test is successful

-If there are any errors the command will print a detailed message.
+If there are any errors, the command prints a detailed message.

 Viewing Nginx Status

 To check the status of the Nginx service, use the following command:

 sudo systemctl status nginx